slavgl/academic-work/intersection-optimization-analysis/readme.md

 Abstract

 The cross streets of W. Broadway and Cambie is one of the busiest intersections in the Vancouver Metropolitan area.
-Introducing a new traffic pattern, such as a diagonal crossing (scramble crossing), to improve pedestrian crossing eciency can be risky considering the high traffic volume that the trac corridor supports.
+Introducing a new traffic pattern, such as a diagonal crossing (scramble crossing), to improve pedestrian crossing eciency can be risky considering the high traffic volume that the traffic corridor supports.
 The benefits from introducing a scramble crossing include the obvious shorter distance travelled by pedestrians when wanting to reach an opposite diagonal corner, and, given the right type of scramble crossing, a reduction of vehicle delays that are produced by walking pedestrians.
-Based on research and review of previous studies and methods, we constructed a mixed integer programming model to establish if the introduction of a scramble crossing at the chosen intersection would improve eciency.
-Applying our model to the intersection of study generated positive results, allowing us to recommend that a scramble intersection be intro- duced.
+Based on research and review of previous studies and methods, we constructed amixed integer programming model to establish if the introduction of a scramble crossing at the chosen intersection would improve efficiency.
+Applying our model to the intersection of study generated positive results, allowing us to recommend that a scramble intersection be introduced.
 However, to further support our conclusion we recommend that additional studies should be carried out to better evaluate introduced parameters.